 Contingent on the availability of cohorts, you have the option to purchase multiple cohorts.
-We offer a one-time discount of $2,000 either in the same transaction or at a later date.
-We also offer a 3-Cohort Package, for a deeply discounted price.
+We offer a 3-Cohort Package, for a deeply discounted price.
 Learn more about our pricing and discounts here.

-We ship to clinics in Canada via our partner, CAN-AM Cryoservices, and to certain regions in Brazil and Mexico.
-If you are outside this region, please contact us to assess if we will be able to ship donor eggs to your clinic.
+We ship to clinics in Canada via our partner, CAN-AM Cryoservices, and to certain regions in Brazil and Mexico, Australia and Israel.
+Please contact us to assess if we will be able to ship donor eggs to your clinic.

 Your Fairfax EggBank Client Relations Specialist can assist on facilitating the shipment process.
 Contact us for more information.